 The awesome foursome are back!
 Simon Cowell, Alesha Dixon, Amanda Holden and David Walliams are returning for a fifth consecutive series, having first appeared together in 2012.

 The big boss of BGT is back again and the talent show guru will be hoping for some more successful animal acts and popstars to morph into money-making machines.
 The X Factor may be slowly fading in the ratings, but BGT remains a ratings juggernaut for Cowell.

-The comedian famously beat Cowell to the Best Judge title at the NTAs two years ago and he's never let his old pal forget about it.
+The comedian famously beat Cowell to the Best Judge title at the NTAs (twice!) and he's never let his old pal forget about it.
 Expect more outrageous behaviour, participation with the acts and some eccentric selections from the Little Britain star.